 How can you find a name, if the listing on The Wall is not alphabetical?

 You must refer to a database, which gives the names in alphabetical order and includes the position of each on the Memorial.
-This can be in the form of a book, The Vietnam Veterans Memorial Directory of Names or one of various databases.
-The directory can be purchased by calling (202) 223-6706.
+This can be in the form of a book, The Vietnam Veterans Memorial Directory of Names, or one of the various databases.
+The directory can be purchased on the VVMF store.
 You also may search VVMF’s The Wall of Face or download the app and browse our directory there.

 Are there any women’s names on the Memorial?